All posts

 Let's find out more about them.

-Mobile commerce is a term that refers to sales made through mobile devices, which are steadily increasing and which, according to Payvision, will reach 3.79 trillion dollars by the end of 2022.
+Mobile commerce is a term that refers to sales made through mobile devices, which are steadily increasing and which, according to Statista, will reach 2.51 trillion dollars by the end of 2025.

 2. Social commerce

-Social commerce, or selling products through social platforms, is one of the main ecommerce trends in 2024.
+Social commerce, or selling products through social platforms, is one of the main ecommerce trends that has been going on for quite some time now.

 Social media offers a unique opportunity to interact with your customers, and they have literally changed the way consumers buy products and services.